opconWizard/opcon-docs/docs/utilities/Command-line-Utilities/Check-Job-Termination.md

 :::

-The SMACheckTerm log file provides detailed information of errors generated during the utility\'s execution.
+The SMACheckTerm log file provides detailed information of errors generated during the utility's execution.
 The log file resides in the
 \<Output Directory\>\\SAM\\Log\\ directory.
 The syntax for the log file name is SMACheckTerm\_\<date-time stamp\>.log.